 If your Mercy specialist believes you may be at higher risk for lung cancer, based on your lung screening, a routine chest X-ray may be suggested.
 If lung cancer is suspected, imaging tests and procedures may be recommended to confirm a diagnosis.
 Below are some of the most common types of procedures used to test for lung cancer and determine lung cancer staging.

-low-dose CT scan also referred to as an LDCT, is a simple test is usually conducted after your initial lung cancer screening.
+low-dose CT scan also referred to as an LDCT, is a simple test usually conducted after your initial lung cancer screening.
 An LDCT allows your Mercy doctor to capture a more detailed representation of your lungs by using a special X-ray is used to take multiple pictures of your lungs.

 Also known simply as a PET scan, this procedure is sometimes combined with an LDCT scan by using a machine that can run both imaging tests simultaneously.
 A PET scan is performed by injecting a radioactive substance, also known as a tracer, into a vein to look for disease within your lungs.
 This allows your Mercy doctor the ability to compare areas of higher radioactivity with the more detailed picture gathered during your LDCT scan.